Hexo NexT Theme Supports Custom CDN Service Providers

 const { next_version } = this;

-const { internal } = this.theme.vendors;
+const { internal

 const minified_file = file.endsWith('.js') && !file.endsWith('.min.js') ? file.slice(0, -3) + '.min.js' : file;